doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 ```
 _An output of `ls -la /dev/pts`._

-It's a pseudo-terminal multiplexer.
-This is the way all the terminal emulators, such as `alacritty` or `urxvt`, get main and secondary device pairs (named differently in Linux kernel).
-Terminal emulator itself then relies on the main device (a device with no path) to orchestrate session management and uses the secondary device to orchestrate input and output.

-All of the above considerations explain the following two properties of stdio:
+For your terminal emulator to work, it needs a PTM device and a PTS device.
+Main pseudo-terminal device has no path attached to it and is used for coordination of the terminal state via I/O operations.
+It also is solely responsible for orchestration of session management.

+Secondary pseudo-terminal device is a file linked directly to the terminal emulator's frontend.
+Writing into it causes input to be relayed to PTM and normally displayed on screen.

+Some time ago, users of Linux kernel could just make PTM/PTS pairs ad hoc.
+However, as the amount of objects flying around in `/dev` grew, a necessity appeared to centralised the task of giving out PTM/PTS pairs.
+This is how `ptmx` was conceived.
+System calls perform I/O on `ptmx` to have Linux Kernel create a PTM/PTS pair and return it for use of the process.

+Because PTS is merely an I/O orchestration tool which doesn't actually store any data, the following properties hold true for it:

- 1. You can't seek stdio, once you flush bytes into a stdio file, they can only be sequentially consumed by a reader.
+ 1. You can't assume to be able to seek stdio, once you flush bytes into a stdio file, they generally can only be sequentially consumed by a reader.
- 2. One does not simply attaches to a pts device file or to a tty file in hopes to be able to read stdio contents.
+ 2. One does not simply attache to a pts device file or to a tty file in hopes to be able to read stdio contents.
+It is a device file the role of which is to perform side effects.

 As a matter of fact, you can conduct the following experiment:

- 1. Get `pts` device file of your pseudo-terminal by running `tty`.
+ 1. Get PTS device number of your pseudo-terminal by running `tty`.
- 2. Start reading from it with `cat /dev/pts/$pts_id`
+ 2. Start reading from it from another terminal with `cat /dev/pts/$pts_id`
- 3. Try typing `echo Hello` into your pseudo-terminal.
+ 3. Try typing `echo Hello` into the first pseudo-terminal.

-What you will observe is that your keypresses are *either* consumed by `cat` *or* displayed in your terminal emulator because keypress was communicated to PTM, which told it to redraw, but not both at the same time.
+What you will observe is that your keypresses are *either* consumed by `cat` *or* displayed in your terminal emulator because keypress got through to PTM, which resulted in characters being drawn on the screen via PTS, but not both at the same time.
 I don't know if you find it to be a funny prank, but the behaviour of the active console is sure confusing.

 ![Probably a bad prank?..](./01-04-prank.png)

-As you can see in the code of your favourite terminal emulator, the secondary pseudo-terminal device, obtained via an `openpty(&main, &secondary, ...)` call shall be exactly the file which is going to be duplicated with `dup2` and serve as *the* stdio file.
+As you can see in the code of your favourite terminal emulator, a pair of PTM and PTS is obtained via an `openpty(&main, &secondary, ...)`.
+Then, the PTS component of this pair shall be exactly the file which is going to be duplicated with `dup2` and serve as *the* stdio file, serving both STDIN, STDOUT and STDERR.

 ```C
 int